travigd/documentation/server/3.0.2-pre/command-line-arguments.md

 To pass a configuration value over the command line you just add the configuration to the line executing the Event Store e.g. `EventStore.ClusterNode.exe --log ~/logs`

-While command line arguments tend to be very useful in development scenarios, they are often not the prefered way to handle configuration in a production system.
+While command line arguments tend to be very useful in development scenarios, they are often not the preferred way to handle configuration in a production system.

 All arguments can also be set as environment variables.
 This mechanism is often used in UNIX based systems.